th3james/BackboneDiorama/README.md

 Generates a new Backbone.View and JST template file for the given name.
 Generated files are printed in a format suitable for inserting into the src/compile_manifest.json

+#### generateNestingView

+    diorama generateNestingView <ParentViewName> <GenerateChildView?> <ChildViewName>

+Generates a new Backbone.Diorama.NestedView and JST template file for the given name.
+If generateChildView? is true, the view will be generated with the name specified in ChildViewName.
+If false, a aGenerated files are printed in a format suitable for inserting into the src/compile_manifest.json

 #### generateCollection

     diorama generateCollection <ModelName> <generateModelAlso?>